NekosCloud/MicroCord/README.md

 # MicroCord Engine

-Plugins system which is an extention of Spectacles made for Kashima, Work in Progress.
+Plugins system which is an extention of Spectacles made for the intent of using it in Kashima, Work in Progress.

 Docs: [Click Me!](./docs/README.md)